-To set the frequency of the OPTIONS messages sent from the SBC to the service provider, On the Configuration tab, navigate to $vsp \rightarrow enterprise \rightarrow servers \rightarrow sip-gateway Telco$ .
+To set the frequency of the OPTIONS messages sent from the SBC to the service provider, first navigate to vsp $\rightarrow$ enterprise $\rightarrow$ servers $\rightarrow$ sip-gateway Telco.
+In the configuration used for compliance testing Telco was changed to Frontier.
 Click Show Advanced.

 Scroll down to the routing section of the form.
 Enter the desired interval in the ping-interval field.
-For compliance testing 60 seconds was used.
 Click Set at the top of the form (shown in previous figure).